 Virtual reality, Augmented Reality and Mixed Reality.
 Immersive technologies with fancy names that are extending our reality.
-Reading about recent development in tech, future trends in e-commerce or productivity opportunities within manufacturing, one simply come across these words.
-But making a clear distinction between VR, AR and MR can be difficult and searching the internet for subsequent answers might be even harder.
+When reading about recent development in tech, future trends in e-commerce or productivity opportunities within manufacturing, these technologies will for sure be a part of the discussion.
+But making a clear distinction between VR, AR and MR can sometimes be found difficult and searching the internet for the answers might be even harder.

-To understand the different technologies, we use the bigger picture and the umbrella term XR.
-X is an arbitrary letter while R stands for reality.
+To understand the different technologies, we use the bigger picture and the umbrella term Extended Reality (XR).
+X could be seen as an arbitrary letter, while R stands for reality.
 XR therefore describes all immersive technologies that span over the spectrum between our real world and the virtual world.

-Augmented Reality exists close to our real world and means that digital 3D elements, or objects, are added onto it.
-This digital layer can be added and observed with devices such as smartphones and tablets with cameras, as well as through AR-glasses like those from Nreal or Microsoft.
+Augmented Reality (AR) exists close to our real world and means that digital 3D elements, or objects, are added onto it and thus augmenting the user's reality.
+This digital layer is added and observed through devices as smartphones and tablets using the built-in cameras, as well as through AR-glasses like those from Nreal or Microsoft.

-AR deals with many of the VR technology’s drawbacks in its requirements, for example the expensive headsets.
-As a result of this, AR has seen a high commercial interest and is now a trendier technology, predicted to overtake the immersive market in a few years.
-The app Pokemon Go, a mobile game passing 1 billion downloads in 2019, is the most recognized example of an AR technology use case.
+An often referred to strength in AR's potential diffusion is its fewer requirements, when compared to VR and its needed headsets that can be rather expensive.
+As a result of this, AR has seen a high commercial interest and is now a viewed as a trendier technology, predicted to overtake the immersive market in a few years.
+The app Pokémon Go, a mobile game passing 1 billion downloads in 2019, is the most recognized example of an AR technology use case.
 Snapchat, the image and video messaging app, delivers over 4 billion snaps a day, many of which are sent with filters and yes, those filters are AR applied to your face.

-Using the idea of filters, Mixtive now helps companies to show their products with AR, for example as the e-commerce Qvesarum does with their custom-made doors.
-Accessed through the website, with web-AR, real-world objects like furniture are easily displayed in an augmented reality and then experienced.
-Ikea did it first with the app IKEA Place, but we help everybody do it: e-commerces, architects, real estate firms, manufacturers, and so on.
-Read more about our cases here.
+Building on the idea of filters, Mixtive now helps companies to show their products using AR, for example as the e-commerce Qvesarum does with their custom-made doors.
+Accessed through the website, with web-AR, real-world objects like furniture are easily displayed and experienced in an augmented reality, with AR.
+Ikea did it first with the app IKEA Place, but we and many others help every company do it.
+Read more how we work with AR in e-commerce here.